 The World Cup also has a rich history, and some even view it as a story in and of itself.
 Every cup is a chapter in the book, but the book itself is much bigger than any one tournament.

-Before we get into all of that, however, let’s take a snapshot assessment of the World Cup 2018.
+Before we get into all of that, however, let’s start with the World Cup 2018 review.

 The FIFA World Cup 2018 At a Glance